Skip to main content

 What Certifications Prove

 A vibe coding certification from Vibecademy is not a badge for completing tutorials.
-It is evidence that a practitioner can:
+It is evidence that a engineer can:

 • Decompose tasks for AI agents effectively